Learn

 Start shaping your future in the museums sector.
 Build confidence, develop practical skills and work alongside professionals who can help you understand what matters to you and where you want to go next.

-Our work-experience and internship opportunities are designed to help you understand how museums work and what roles might suit your skills and interests.
+Our placement opportunities are designed to help you understand how museums work and what roles might suit your skills and interests.
 We prioritise requests where a placement forms part of a credited course, and applications are reviewed quarterly so your enquiry will be considered at the right time.
-When you get in touch, we’ll send you a short form asking about your studies, interests and availability.
+To submit your enquiry we’ll ask you to complete a short form asking about your studies, interests and availability.
 This helps us understand what you hope to gain and which teams may be able to support you.
 While we can’t offer paid placements, you may be able to access funding through your school, college or university.

 Applying for a placement at Manchester Museum